 PPL Summary

-Push-Pull-Legs is one of the best training splits for building muscle when you can train 5-6 days per week.
-It provides optimal training frequency (2x per week per muscle), excellent volume distribution, and flexible exercise selection.
+Push-Pull-Legs is a solid, well-tested training structure that works especially well when you can train 5-6 days per week.
+It provides good frequency (2x per week per muscle), manageable volume distribution, and flexible exercise selection.

 If you can only train 3-4 days per week, switch to an Upper/Lower split for better frequency.
 Consistency beats perfection—pick the template that matches your schedule and stick with it for at least 12 weeks.